isomerpages/pmo-nccs/media/speeches/_posts/2025-02-21-post-Opening Remarks by Singapore's Ambassador for Climate Action at Ecosperity Conversations.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Only 13 out of 195 countries submitted their 2035 climate</p>
+<p>Only 13 out of 195 countries submitted their 2035 climate pledges by the
-<p>pledges by the 10 February deadline set by the United Nations.
-Singapore
-was among the thirteen.</p>
+10 February deadline set by the United Nations.
+Singapore was among the thirteen.</p>
 </li>
 <li>
-<p>It remains to be seen whether those who have not submitted</p>
+<p>It remains to be seen whether those who have not submitted will pull back
-<p>will pull back their commitment to climate action.</p>
+their commitment to climate action.</p>
 </li>
 </ul>
 <p><strong>But some countries have taken a different path, committing to ambitious decarbonisation targets.</strong>